rajsiddarth/Image_Classification/README.md

 We will build a simple image-recognition algorithm that can correctly classify images as cat or non-cat.We build separate functions that are required to build a neural net structure and merge them finally to classify the images depending on whether it is a cat picture or non cat picture.

+## Project 2

+### Objective

+- We will build a Planar data classification model with one hidden layer.The code is built to use  any 2-class dataset loaded from plot_function.py.
+- We use noisy_moons data set in this notebook.You can further experiment with differnt data sets found in the notebook.
+- The code for building data set is in the plot_function.py, which can be found in the custom_plotting_fns folder in the repository.